-Key issues identified in compiling information on Broadmoor Police Protect District include the following:
+Key issues identified in compiling information on Broadmoor Police Protection District include the following:

-- BPPD has had significant budget deficits in five of the last six fiscal years for a total loss of \$1.4 million.
+- 1) BPPD has had significant budget deficits in five of the last six fiscal years for a total loss of \$1.4 million.
 BPPD's net position has been negative every year since the end of FY17.
 The BPPD Commission has adopted unbalanced budgets for FY17, FY18, FY19 and FY23.
 To address the budget losses and unbalanced budgets, the District has relied on the fund balance to address these deficits.
-As such, the fund balance, the only reserve for the District, has been drawn down over the past several budgets. - BPPD does not prepare a separate report of actual revenue and expenditures at the end of each fiscal year.
-The District does not produce long-term financial planning documents for use in the budgeting process. - 3) The District does have independent audits which are shared with staff and Board members, however it does not appear that these audits are agenized for discussion at Board meetings. - 4) BPPD does not have a Master Plan, Strategic Plan or Capital Improvement Plan that plans for asset management and replacement, such as facility upgrade or repairs and replacement of equipment and vehicles. - 5) The lack of long-term fiscal plans, budget deficits, and growing costs to the District may negatively impact service delivery. - 6) BPPD has three main revenue sources: 1) Property taxes, 2) Excess Education Revenue Augmentation Fund (Excess ERAF) and 3) a Supplemental parcel tax that BPPD voters approved in 2000.
+As such, the fund balance, the only reserve for the District, has been drawn down over the past several budgets.
+The District currently projects a budget deficit of approximately \$450,000 for FY22-23. - 2) BPPD does not prepare a separate report of actual revenue and expenditures at the end of each fiscal year.
+The District does not produce long-term financial planning documents for use in the budgeting process. - 3) The District does have independent audits which are shared with staff and Board members; however it does not appear that these audits are agendized for discussion at Board meetings. - 4) BPPD does not have a Master Plan, Strategic Plan or Capital Improvement Plan that plans for asset management and replacement, such as facility upgrade or repairs and replacement of equipment and vehicles. - 5) The lack of long-term fiscal plans, budget deficits, and growing costs to the District may negatively impact service delivery. - 6) BPPD has three main revenue sources: 1) Property taxes, 2) Excess Education Revenue Augmentation Fund (Excess ERAF) and 3) a Supplemental parcel tax that BPPD voters approved in 2000.
 Excess ERAF comprises 12% of the District's overall budget and is considered to be an unstable revenue source.
+In addition, the State has taken an interest in potentially redirecting some Excess ERAF to the State.
+There is a risk that Excess ERAF may not be available in future years for local agencies.

-- 7) The District has a high officer to population ratio, but also has high cost for calls for service per police officer. - 8) In response to a Brown Act lawsuit, the District has now implemented procedures and policies regarding the hiring of new Police Chiefs/General Managers.
+- 7) The District has a high officer to population ratio, but also has high cost for calls for service per police officer. - 8) In response to a Brown Act lawsuit, the District has now implemented procedures and policies regarding the hiring of new Police Chiefs/General Managers. - 9) BPPD lacks fiscal, governance and administrative policies and procedures that would help address and potentially prevent many of the issues identified above. - 10) The District should explore ways to address budget shortfalls and unbalanced budgets, either through enhanced revenue or reduced costs.
+This could be conducted along with the creation of long-term financial planning documents and discussions with residents and District employees about future funding and District services.